-- The recipient is paid the same wage as a regular employee of that provider, but at least minimum wage; - There is a job description for the position that would be utilized by the provider for a person without a disability; and - The recipient is paid all benefits, including holidays, absentee and vacation time that other employees without disabilities would receive in a comparable position.
+• There is a job description for the position that would be utilized by the provider for a person without a disability; and

+• The beneficiary is paid all benefits, including holidays, absentee and vacation time that other employees without disabilities would receive in a comparable position.

-Initial job support and retention will only be authorized for individual job, selfemployment/microenterprise or group employment for which the recipient is paid in accordance with the United States Fair Labor Standards Act of 1985 as amended.
+Initial job support and retention will only be authorized for individual job, self-employment/microenterprise or group employment for which the beneficiary is paid in accordance with the United States Fair Labor Standards Act of 1985 as amended.

-Recipients receiving individualized supported employment services may also receive day habilitation or prevocational services, but these services cannot be billed for during the same service dayand cannot equal more than 5 hours combined.
+Beneficiaries receiving individualized supported employment services may also receive day habilitation or prevocational services, but these services cannot be billed for during the same service day and cannot equal more than 5 hours combined.